 - Burpless cucumbers are sweeter and have a thinner skin than other varieties of cucumber, and are reputed to be easy to digest and to have a pleasant taste.
 They are sometimes marketed as seedless or burpless, because the seeds and skin of other varieties of cucumbers are said to give some people gas.

 In evolutionary terms, the first cucumbers were likely to have originated in India and cultivated

 TOP 19 REFRESHING HEALTH BENEFITS OF COOL CUCUMBER:

 - Renal Care: High water content and potassium in cucumber provide diuretic properties, removing toxins and metabolic wastes from the body through urine and also helps dissolve gallstones and kidney stones.

 - Insulin Promoter: Cucumber’s mineral content and manganese are very useful in the synthesis of natural insulin and contains hormones that stimulate insulin production in the pancreas.

 - Dental Care: Consuming raw cucumber increase production of saliva, neutralizes the acids and alkali in the oral cavity, fights bad breath and gum diseases like pyorrhoea and weak gums.

 - Stabilizes blood pressure: Cucumbers contain potassium, a heart friendly electrolyte that reduces blood pressure levels in the body and reduces heart rate by minimizing the effects of sodium.
-Fiber and magnesium also help in blood pressure regulation.

 - Treats Puffy Eyes: Caffeic and ascorbic acid in cucumber can reduce water retention to reduce puffiness, eye redness, and dark circles under the eyes.
 Place chilled slices of cucumber on the eyes to greatly reduce under-eye bags and revive vision capabilities.